ScrapComputers/Docs/content/docs/Lua API/components/camera.md

 - height [ **integer** ] The height of the frame
 - fovX [ **number** ] The FOV on x-axis
 - fovY [ **number** ] The FOV on y-axis
-- xOffset [ **integer?** ] The applied x offset for the frame.
+- xOffset [ **integer** ] The applied x offset for the frame.
 By default, it's at 0 so at the top, it would be rendered there
-- yOffset [ **integer?** ] The applied y offset for the frame.
+- yOffset [ **integer** ] The applied y offset for the frame.
 By default, it's at 0 so at the left, it would be rendered there

 **Returns:**
 - [ **[DisplayPixelTable](/docs/lua-api/components/display/#pixeltable)** ] The pixels of the frame